MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/hololens-performance-tracing-howto.md

 ## Analyzing traces with WPA

 Windows Performance Analyzer is the standard tool to visualize traces as graphs and tables to allow you to analyze system and application performance.
-An explanation of how WPA works is out of scope for this article.
+WPA is a powerful, multifaceted tool, so we won't explain it in detail here.
 For more detail, use the [Step-by-step guide to use Windows Performance Analyzer](/windows-hardware/test/wpt/wpa-step-by-step-guide).

-To get started, have a look at these resources:
+To learn more about WPA, have a look at these resources:

 * Watch the [introductory videos](/windows-hardware/test/wpt/windows-performance-analyzer) for a first overview.
 * WPA itself has a [Getting Started](/windows-hardware/test/wpt/wpa-in-product-getting-started-help) tab, which explains common steps.